 – Educate yourself as much as possible.

 This is the ginormous thing that helped me a lot when it came to finances.
 Educate yourself more about personal finance.
 Do research on anything you want to know, or need help with.
 Read books, blogs, articles.
 Take a free online course – like one of these certified courses.
 There are many ways that you can learn more about how to save more, earn more, manage your money better, etc.

 Helpful books I recommend:

 - Total Money Makeover: A Proven Plan for Financial Fitness by Dave Ramsey (<< my personal favorite)

 - Rich Dad Poor Dad: What The Rich Teach Their Kids About Money by Robert T. Kiyosaki

 - I Will Teach You To Be Rich by Ramit Sethi

 - The Millionaire Next Door: The Surprising Secrets of America’s Wealthy by Thomas J. Stanley & William D. Danko

 - Hustle Away Debt: Eliminate Your Debt by Making More Money by David Carlson

 There are so many things that you can do to help your finances.
 If you’re serious about it, you just need to set yourself some realistic goals – with actionable steps.
+Build up your savings, pay off your debt, increase your income, and educate yourself.
 Try out different things to find out what stuff works best for you and commit to improving your finances.
 If you work at it and don’t give up, you can eventually turn your financial situation around and tell your money where to go! 😉